 So for a start, here’s our initial wedding checklist.
 This is in a random order.

 1. Wedding Date and Church.
 Before making reservations, the rule of thumb would be to secure the wedding date first and look for a potential Church for the ceremony, because everything else will follow.
-Since we’re both Catholics, this is a must for us to secure the availability of our chosen Catholic Church first before making reservations with the rest of our intended suppliers.
+Since we’re both Catholics, it is a must for us to secure the availability of our chosen Catholic Church first before making reservations with the rest of our intended suppliers.
 Choosing a place to hold our special wedding rites is non-negotiable on our list.
 We have the option to hold it in an open venue or any hall, but there’s something magical and serene to have it the traditional Filipino Catholic way.
 Wedding Churches in Manila Suppliers List